ONSvisual/Simple-charts/showcase/README.md

 A directory to generate a combinatory view list.
+This can be viewed at http://onsvisual.github.io/Simple-charts/showcase/

 ## Structure
 - makepage.py - the main file generation script